Computer Science & Engineering Department

 Life After Taylor

-In addition to a wide variety of careers, there are numerous high-end employers that have hired Taylor computer science and engineering graduates.
+In addition to a wide variety of careers, numerous high-end employers have hired Taylor computer science and engineering graduates.
 These include:

 • Accenture